cameronmaske/cameronmaske.com-v2/src/pages/resizing-images-using-redis-and-flask/index.md

 ---
 title: Resizing images using Flask and Redis.
 date: 2013-06-15
-published: true
-tags: WEB APPS
+tags: FLASK, REDIS
 ---

 Recently I put together a mini-project that resizes images convenientally through Flask and caches the thumbnail images in Redis.

 The code is all on [github](https://github.com/cameronmaske/puppy-eyes) and there is a [demo](http://puppy-eyes.herokuapp.com/) here to try out!
 To resize an image, you pass the image's url as the url parameter `link`:

 ![https://puppy-eyes.herokuapp.com/?link=http://i.imgur.com/75Jr3.jpg](https://puppy-eyes.herokuapp.com/?link=http://i.imgur.com/75Jr3.jpg)

-And the server will return the resized *thumbnail* image!
+And the server will return the resized _thumbnail_ image!

 ##So how does it work?